Robert Mugabe: Premiership (1980–1987)

 At independence, 39% of Zimbabwe's land was under the ownership of around 6000 white large-scale commercial farmers, while 4% was owned by black small-scale commercial farmers, and 41% was 'communal land' where 4 million people lived, often in overcrowded conditions.
 The Lancaster House agreement ensured that until 1990, the sale of land could only take place on a "willing seller-willing buyer" basis.
-The only permitted exceptions were if the land was "underutilised" or needed for a public purpose, in which case the government could compulsorily purchase it while fully compensating the owner.
+The only permitted exceptions were if the land was "underutilized" or needed for a public purpose, in which case the government could compulsorily purchase it while fully compensating the owner.
 This meant that Mugabe's government was largely restricted to purchasing land which was of poor quality.
 Its target was to resettle 18,000 black families on 2.5 million acres of white-owned land over three years.
 This would cost £30 million (US$60 million), half of which was to be provided by the UK government as per the Lancaster House Agreement.

 In 1986, Mugabe became chair of the Non-Aligned Movement (NAM), a position that he retained until 1989.
 As the leader of one of the Front Line States, the countries bordering apartheid South Africa, he gained credibility within the anti-apartheid movement.

 Race relations

 Mugabe initially emphasised racial reconciliation and he was keen to build a good relationship with white Zimbabweans.
 He hoped to avoid a white exodus and tried to allay fears that he would nationalise white-owned property.
 He appointed two white ministers—David Smith and Denis Norman—to his government, met with white leaders in agriculture, industry, mining, and commerce, and impressed senior figures in the outgoing administration like Smith and Ken Flower with his apparent sincerity.
 With the end of the war, petrol rationing, and economic sanctions, life for white Zimbabweans improved during the early years of Mugabe's rule.
 In the economic boom that followed, the white minority—which controlled considerable property and dominated commerce, industry, and banking—were the country's main beneficiaries.

 Nevertheless, many white Zimbabweans complained that they were the victims of racial discrimination.
 Many whites remained uneasy about living under the government of a black Marxist and they also feared that their children would be unable to secure jobs.
 There was a growing exodus to South Africa, and in 1980, 17,000 whites—approximately a tenth of the white Zimbabwean population—emigrated.
-Mugabe's government had pledged support for the African National Congress and other anti-apartheid forces within South Africa, but did not allow them to use Zimbabwe as a base for their military operations.
+Mugabe's government had pledged support for the African National Congress and other anti-apartheid forces within South Africa but did not allow them to use Zimbabwe as a base for their military operations.
 To protest apartheid and white minority rule in South Africa, Mugabe's government banned Zimbabwe from engaging South Africa in any sporting competitions.
 In turn, South Africa tried to destabilise Zimbabwe by blocking trade routes into the country and supporting anti-Mugabe militants among the country's white minority.